iYaffle/Yes-To-CSS/01-introduction.md

 ------------------
 To use CSS, you obviously need some amount of HTML to play around.
 If you are new to web development, this section will help you understand about HTML in high level.

+In the words of W3C,

+> HTML is the language for describing the structure of Web pages.

+In our words, HTML is used to create a structured layout of your content which is easy to maintain(to some extend) and publish online.

+Tim Berners-Lee was the man who changed the world by inventing HTML in 1990.
+The initial purpose of HTML was to help scientist share their findings and research documents with others.
+Later it has evolved to what we call now as *Web*.
+People started to share personal information and other kinds of textual information.
+As more and more data gets added, it's required to "mark-up" the document for easy understanding.

+For example, if you want to highlight a heading in a document, you use a specific syntax( or called as tags).
+This way, more structure document can be created.

+Again make a note that this guide assumes that the reader has some knowledge on HTML.

 What is CSS?
 ------------
 Let us start with understanding what is CSS and what it can do for us.